Niaratho/kafka-workshop/02_producer/README.md

 ## Level 2.1 - Introduction to Producers
 Implement a small application that send some messages to a Kafka topic.

-1. Create a topic "numbers" with 3 replicas and at least 3 partitions.
+1. Create a topic `numbers` with 3 replicas and at least 3 partitions.
 2. Update the `SimpleProducerApp` and let it write 100 numbers to the topic.
 3. Use the "kafka-console-consumer" to consume these numbers. **How to explain the order of the output?**